25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

    - POST to create
    - PUT for full updates
    - PATCH for partial updates
-   - Most spec compliant but also more complex
+   - Most specification compliant but also more complex

 2. Approach 2: